pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmipsectunneladd1.md

 ## -remarks

-This function cannot be called from within a read-only transaction.
-It fails with **FWP_E_INCOMPATIBLE_TXN**.
+This function cannot be called from within a read-only transaction, it fails with **FWP_E_INCOMPATIBLE_TXN**.
 See [Object Management](/windows/desktop/FWP/object-management) for more information about transactions.

 **FwpmIPsecTunnelAdd1** is a specific implementation of **FwpmIPsecTunnelAdd**.
 See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.